-"North American Free Trade Agreement country construction material" means a construction material that-

-- (1) Is wholly the growth, product, or manufacture of a North American Free Trade Agreement (NAFTA) country; or - (2) In the case of a construction material that consists in whole or in part of materials from another country, has been substantially transformed in a NAFTA country into a new and different construction material distinct from the materials from which it was transformed.
+- "North American Free Trade Agreement country construction material" means a construction material that-- - (1) Is wholly the growth, product, or manufacture of a North American Free Trade Agreement (NAFTA) country; or - (2) In the case of a construction material that consists in whole or in part of materials from another country, has been substantially transformed in a NAFTA country into a new and different construction material distinct from the materials from which it was transformed.

-"United States" means the 50 States and the District of Columbia, U.S. territories and possessions, Puerto Rico, the Northern Mariana Islands, and any other place subject to U.S. jurisdiction, but does not include leased bases.
+"United States" means the 50 States, the District of Columbia, and outlying areas.

 - (b) Construction materials. - (1) This clause implements the Buy American Act (41 U.S.C.
-10a 10d) and the Balance of Payments Program by providing a preference for domestic construction material.
-In addition, the Contracting Officer has determined that the Trade Agreements Act and the North American Free Trade Agreement (NAFTA) apply to this acquisition.
-Therefore, the Buy American Act and Balance of Payments Program restrictions are waived for designated country and NAFTA country construction materials. - (2) The Contractor shall use only domestic, designated country, or NAFTA country construction material in performing this contract, except as provided in paragraphs (b)(3) and (b)(4) of this clause. - (3) The requirement in paragraph (b)(2) of this clause does not apply to the construction materials or components listed by the Government as follows:
+10a-10d) by providing a preference for domestic construction material.
+In addition, the Contracting Officer has determined that the Trade Agreements Act and the

-NONE

-[Contracting Officer to list applicable excepted materials or indicate "none"]

-- (4) The Contracting Officer may add other foreign construction material to the list in paragraph (b)(3) of this clause if the Government determines that- - (i) The cost of domestic construction material would be unreasonable.
-The cost of a particular domestic construction material subject to the restrictions of the Buy American Act is unreasonable when the cost of such material exceeds the cost of foreign material
+- North American Free Trade Agreement (NAFTA) apply to this acquisition.
+Therefore, the Buy American Act restrictions are waived for designated country and NAFTA country construction materials. - (2) The Contractor shall use only domestic, designated country, or NAFTA country construction material in performing this contract, except as provided in paragraphs (b)(3) and (b)(4) of this clause. - (3) The requirement in paragraph (b)(2) of this clause does not apply to the construction materials or components listed by the Government as follows: None - (4) The Contracting Officer may add other foreign construction material to the list in paragraph (b)(3) of this clause if the Government determines that-- - (i) The cost of domestic construction material would be unreasonable.
+The cost of a particular domestic construction material subject to the restrictions of the Buy American Act is unreasonable when the cost of such material exceeds the cost of foreign material by more than 6 percent; - (ii) The application of the restriction of the Buy American Act to a particular construction material would be impracticable or inconsistent with the public interest; or - (iii) The construction material is not mined, produced, or manufactured in the United States in sufficient and reasonably available commercial quantities of a satisfactory quality. - (c) Request for determination of inapplicability of the Buy American Act.